-You can create individual sessions for test reviews, specific group activity, and for touring and discussing content in your course.
+You can create individual sessions for specific occasions, such as test reviews, a group activity, and for touring and discussing content in your course.
 When privacy is a concern, create a new session and restrict access to only the user you need to discuss an issue with.
-Click the Set Defaults link to create settings you can use whenever you create new sessions.
+Select Set Defaults to create settings you can use whenever you create new sessions.
 For example, you always want six simultaneous speakers and want recordings of the sessions to start automatically.

-For Type, you can create a session that is shared with one or more additional courses that you teach.
-Select the check boxes for the courses you want to include.
+You can create a session that is specific to this course, or that is shared with other courses that you teach.
+Select the courses you want to include.

 Select the Teleconference Options:

-If you click ON for Add a grade column?, you can automatically add a Grade Center column after a session is over.
-A Grade Center column is not created when you create the session.
+With the Add a grade column? setting, you can automatically add a Grade Center column after a session is over.
 Provide the points you want to assign for this activity.

-After a session ends, you can access an attendance report that allows you to push points to the Grade Center.
+After a session ends, you can access an attendance report and push points to the Grade Center.
 The points are solely for attendance.
-In the session's contextual menu, click View Session Attendance.
+In the session's menu, select View Session Attendance.

 On the View Session Attendance page, you see a list of the students who attended the session.
 If a student exited the session and returned, his or her name appears in the list again.

-To automatically award the predetermined points for attending the session. click Post Attendance to Grade Center on the action bar.
-You cannot select which users receive points, but you can adjust points for individual users from their Grade Details pages in the Grade Center.
+To automatically award the predetermined points for attending the session, select Post Attendance to Grade Center.
+You can't select which users receive points, but you can adjust points for individual users from their Grade Details pages in the Grade Center.

 In the Grade Center, point to the column heading to view more information about the column on the Grade Information Bar.
-Access the column heading's contextual menu to edit the column title.
+You can edit the column title in the column heading's menu.